VeinDevTtv/ugcbounty/ugc-platform/COMPONENT_IMPLEMENTATION_GUIDE.md

 # Component Implementation Guide

-This guide explains how to implement the missing component functionality to match `og/` behavior while keeping the existing `ugc-platform` design and colors.
+This guide explains how to implement the missing component functionality to match the behavior we are looking for while keeping the existing `ugc-platform` design and colors.

 ## Overview